whereareiam/Socialismus/README.md

 - [Statistics](https://github.com/whereareiam/Statistics) *[WIP]* - The data analyst!
 Keep track of your server’s activity with detailed statistics.
 Ideal for monitoring chat trends, player activity, and more.

+### Infrastructure modules

+- [SocialismusRedis](https://github.com/whereareiam/SocialismusRedis) - The resource provider!
+Enables caching and
+  synchronization features for other modules using Redis.

 ## Premium modules

 - ChatterPlus *[WIP]* - Same as Chatter, but with AI capabilities.